Nihil-1/FF8ModdingWiki/FF8/TechnicalReference/Battle/ai_info.md

 ### Summary

 Casts magic that's been stored by using the **_draw_** opcode.
+If no magic is stored, does nothing.
 Using this after the monster used **_draw_** on itself will crash the game.
-Note that if no magic has been stored, this opcode will do nothing.
+Note that casting magic with this opcode will not consume the stored magic.

 | Opcode | IfritAI name | Size | Short Description |
 |--------|--------------|------|-------------------|